salvatore-lorenzo/quantum-palermo-home/content/authors/silvia-casulleras-guardia/_index.md

 user_groups:
 - Postdoc
 ---
 I completed the Bachelor’s degrees in Physics and Mathematics from the Autonomous University of Barcelona in 2017, followed by a Master’s degree at the University of Innsbruck in 2019.
-My master's thesis focused on light-matter interaction in nanostructures.
-I pursued my PhD under the supervision of Prof. Oriol Romero-Isart at the University of Innsbruck, exploring the intersection of quantum optics and levitated nanoparticles.
-My PhD defense is scheduled for January 2025.
+My master’s thesis focused on light-matter interaction in nanostructures.
+In January 2025 I completed my PhD under the supervision of Prof. Oriol Romero-Isart at the University of Innsbruck, exploring the intersection of quantum optics and levitated nanoparticles.
 Currently, I am a postdoctoral researcher in the group of Prof. Francesco Ciccarello and Prof. Angelo Carollo at the University of Palermo.
 My research interests include waveguide quantum electrodynamics, exotic light-matter interactions in quantum optics, and the development of protocols to uncover quantum phenomena in nanoscale systems.